GeoSenEsm/devops/README.md

 3. **Add privacy policy to your server**

     You are responsible for managing your respondents' data, therefore you have to define your own privacy policy.
 Respondents will have to accept it after first login to the mobile app.
 Privacy policy should be added as html documents in `/var/www/html/privacy-policy`.
-Currently, three languages are supported: English, Chinease, Polish.
+Currently, three languages are supported: English, Chinese, Polish.
 This is because mobile app supports this three languages.
-Add `en.html`, `cn.html`or `pl.html` to your server in the location mentioned above.
+Add `en.html`, `cn.html` or `pl.html` to your server in the location mentioned above.
 If you want to add privacy policy in another language, you can add it as `en.html`.
-It will be use as default, if no other will be found on the server.
+It will be used as default, if no other will be found on the server.
 In the future, when the mobile app supports more languages, more privacy policies will be supported as well.

 5. **Configure Nginx to proxy requests**